 The PM3000 comes with all mounting hardware and jacks for installation.
-Installation of the PM3000, using the hardware supplied and available wiring does not require special tools or knowledge other than those used in the industry, and described in FAA Advisory Circular 43.13-2.
+Installation of the PM3000, using the hardware supplied and available wiring does not require special tools or knowledge other than described in FAA Advisory Circular 43.13-2B.
 It is the installer's responsibility to determine the approval basis for this installation.
 An FAA Form 337, or other approval may be required.
 See Appendix B for example of FAA Form 337.